nsaghatelyan/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 3.1.90 =
+* 1) We have fixed the bug on mobile devices, which was stopping image slide navigation.
+* 2) We have also used this bug fix opportunity to update the main banner of the plugin page in order to update the banner info and mention new features of Slider.

 = 3.1.89 =
 * Added credits and attribution in the source code refering the original authors.